 Day by Day Itinerary

 Arrive into Lulea where you will be met by your transfer and taken off into the winter wonderland of Lulea and beyond.
 You will arrive at you new ‘aurora base’ for the next three nights where you will get to meet the team, get kitted out in your winter clothing and explore your new surroundings.
-Enjoy a relaxing sauna and a delicious meal as you settle into this arctic paradise.
+Enjoy a relaxing sauna and a delicious meal as you settle into this peaceful arctic paradise.

 Today you will embark on an immersive full day guided snowmobile excursion through the enchanting landscapes of the Råne River Valley.
 Following a comprehensive snowmobile handling session you will then venture out through dense forests, across frozen lakes and rivers, and ascend to the mountain peaks.
 Along the way, frequent stops offer insightful lessons on the rich essence of Swedish Lapland: its historical significance, natural wonders, seasonal nuances, and in-depth knowledge about snow and ice conditions.
 You will stop for lunch along the way.